 - Bars, Breweries, Brewpubs, Pubs, and Distilleries

-- Bars, breweries, brewpubs, pubs, and distilleries that do not serve meals may provide sit-down service to customers outdoors in accordance with the rules for outdoor dining set forth in Sections I and II of this Directive and the following additional requirements:
+- When indoor dining is allowed, bars, breweries, brewpubs, pubs, and distilleries that do not serve meals may provide sit-down service to customers outdoors in accordance with the rules for outdoor dining set forth in Sections I and II of this Directive and the following additional requirements:

-- Alcohol must be served to customers only while they are seated at their tables.
+- Alcohol may be served to customers only while they are seated at their tables.
 Customers may not be seated or served at a bar counter.

 - Customers partaking in outdoor service may enter inside the establishment only: (1) for takeaway retail sales, (2) to use a restroom, or (3) to access an outdoor space that may only be accessed by traveling through the establishment.
 Customers may not enter the establishment to pick up beverages to consume on-site at an outdoor portion of the facility.

-- Bars, breweries, brewpubs, pubs, and distilleries may not provide indoor service to customers (unless they provide sit-down meal service, either themselves or under contract with a third-party vendor, and operate in accordance with the rules for indoor dining set forth in Sections I and III of this Directive).
+- When indoor dining is allowed, bars, breweries, brewpubs, pubs, and distilleries may provide indoor alcohol service to customers only if the establishment provides sit-down, dine-in meal services and sells alcohol in the same transaction as a meal.
+Indoor service must be in accordance with the rules for indoor dining set forth in Sections I and III of this Directive.

 - Wineries may operate outdoors, provided that food and/or beverage service is conducted in accordance with the rules for outdoor dining set forth in Sections I and II of this Directive.